 - When he played Edinburgh Castle in 2008, it was a cold and windy outdoor show and keyboardist Neil Larsen dropped a couple of minor but noticeable clams during a solo.
 As Cohen introduced the band a few minutes later, he gave the tiniest bit of emphasis to "the impeccable Neil Larsen."

-- God-Is-Love Songs: Numerous songs, but the best example is possibly "Coming Back To You"; it starts "Baby, I'm still hurting, and I can't turn the other cheek; you know that I still love you, it's just that I can't speak" - and it soon becomes clear that the "Baby" in question is, er, God (or possibly Judaism in general).
+- God-Is-Love Songs: Numerous songs, but the most direct example is "Coming Back To You".
+It starts "Baby, I'm still hurting, and I can't turn the other cheek/You know that I still love you, it's just that I can't speak" - and it soon becomes clear that the "Baby" in question is God (or possibly Judaism in general).

-- In "The Partisan" some lines are in French.
+- Gratuitous French: In "The Partisan" some lines are in French.

 - Gray Rain of Depression: "Last Year's Man"

 - Intercourse with You: He has a reputation.